olayinkaokewale/react-native-select-picker/README.md

 ## Contributing
-This project was started by [Olayinka Okewale](https://github.com/olayinkaokewale) on 20th April, 2019.
-If you'd love to contribute, fork, make your edits, run `npm test` and send in a pull request.
+If you'd love to contribute to this project, fork, make your edits, run `npm test` and send in a pull request.

 ## Support Us
 If you like this project please give a star and follow me on my social media networks.